moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/databases-for-analysis-and-apps.md

 There are multiple ways you can do this and it is up to you to determine how best to do it.

 - You could manually run some code from your RStudio or JupyterLab environment that writes the necessary data to the app bucket whenever it needs updating
-- You could write an Airflow script that writes data from a database to the app bucket meaning the app still only has access to its very specific area in AWS.
+- You could write an Airflow script that writes data from a database to the app bucket.
 - When updating data for Shiny apps you often need to restart the R session so it refreshes the cached data.
 You can do this using Airflow (to see how to do this search the [airflow dags repository](https://github.com/moj-analytical-services/airflow-dags) for the `BashOperator`).

 #### Creating a database for your app

 > Note this is only recommended for users who understand how to create/manage databases on Athena.
 See other parts of guidance on these tools for more details on how to use them.

-In most cases you will not need to do this as it will be unnecessary.
+In most cases you will not need to do this.
+Apps typically do not require this volume of data (see "Data minimisation").
 However, if you feel like you do need to create an Athena SQL database because your app requires the processing power from Athena or the data you are reading in is too large to be cached then you will need to do the following:

 - Create an Athena database that will be used for your app (the data will still sit in the app bucket but it will also need a Glue schema created in order for Athena to query it).
 - Message on the data-engineer slack channel to ask them to add this database for your app.
 Explain why the Athena database is needed for the app.